jrpacha/240032-quiz-10-05-2021/README.md

 	* <tt>quiz10052021Prob2_a_b.m</tt>: solves problem 2, parts (a) and (b)
 	* <tt>quiz10052021Prob2_c.m</tt>: solves problem 2, part \(c\)

-It's Likely you will have to change the parameters to fit to your problems' enunciates.
+It's Likely you will have to change the parameters to fit these scripts to your problems' enunciates.

 **Disclaimer:** this stuff is provided 'as is'.
 Please, check it (just in case you